Installation → Installing Servers and Agents → Preparing Your Database

 For SQL Server databases, a clustered configuration is recommended.
 When you are ready to install the Deployment Automation server, you will need to provide the values you enter here, including the SQL Server connection information and the da user account that has table creation privileges.

-To create the SQL Server database, execute the following command:
+To create the SQL Server database, execute the following commands:

-CREATE DATABASE da; USE da; CREATE LOGIN da WITH PASSWORD = 'password'; CREATE USER da FOR LOGIN da WITH DEFAULT_SCHEMA = da; CREATE SCHEMA da AUTHORIZATION da; GRANT ALL TO da;
+CREATE DATABASE da; USE da; CREATE LOGIN da WITH PASSWORD = 'password'; CREATE USER da FOR LOGIN da WITH DEFAULT_SCHEMA = da; CREATE SCHEMA da AUTHORIZATION da; GRANT BACKUP DATABASE, BACKUP LOG, CREATE DATABASE, CREATE DEFAULT, CREATE FUNCTION, CREATE PROCEDURE, CREATE RULE, CREATE TABLE, CREATE VIEW to da;